DavidMercier/PopIn/doc/models.rst

 Find here the |matlab| function to calculate the :math:`\beta` function:
 `betaMason.m <https://github.com/DavidMercier/PopIn/blob/master/Matlab_code/statistics/Mason/betaMason.m>`_.

+==> [#Wang_2012]_

+The surface mechanical state for each polishing step can be characterized by the detailed statistics of pop-in behavior.

 Strain transfer across grain boundaries in metals
 ####################################################